 if the complete highway falls within twenty metres of the folio boundary, the final plan will be made effective showing the lots fronting on the highway

-this Office will subsequently provide the Crown Land Services Branch of the Department of Primary Industries, Parks, Water and Environment sufficient information for a Crown Lands Order to be issued
+this Office will subsequently provide the Property Services Branch of the Department of Natural Resources of Tasmania sufficient information for a Crown Lands Order to be issued

 if the highway extends beyond twenty metres from the folio boundary, the Office will require the Crown Lands Order to issue before the final plan can be made effective, this action may be initiated by practitioners during the subdivision process to avoid delays with the final plan in the Office.